Section 1 – Eligibility

 S3.6 One Penalty point will result in a warning issued.
 Two Penalty points will result in a driver facing an “EOL” Start at the next feature event they qualify for.
 If a driver reaches Three penalty points they will be suspended for one event.

 S3.7 Drivers must use the series contingency’s on their custom paint schemes.
 You can find these on the Download page of our website.
 New drivers will have 2 weeks of leeway before facing penalties for incorrect contingency’s.
-EOL start penalties will be issued after 2 weeks of warnings.
+Drivers will receive no payouts or prizes after 3 weeks of incorrect contingency decals.

 S3.7 Additional penalties may be issued for intentional wrecking, voice chat abuse, retaliation, or an extreme amount of incident (INC) points being acquired in a single race.